sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-entities/entities.md

 ## Manage entity labels

-Labels are custom attributes that Sensu includes with event data that you can use for response and web UI view filtering.
+Labels are custom attributes that Sensu includes with observation data in events that you can use for response and web UI view filtering.
 In contrast to annotations, you can use labels to filter [API responses][14], [sensuctl responses][15], and [web UI views][23].

 Limit labels to metadata you need to use for response filtering.